-Your instructor is coordinating multiple classes, so if you must email your instructor for private issues, it is crucial that you write 'Online Calc2' in the subject line so it can be put in context.
+Your instructor is coordinating multiple classes, when you email your instructor for private matters, please write 'Online Calc2' in the subject line so it can be put in context.

 2f.
 LECTURE VIDEOS.
 The lecture videos provide the main presentation of course material.
 You may access each video directly through each Lecture on Canvas Home Page.
 Re-watch it if necessary.
 Attend digital office hours (Zoom Conference in Canvas).
 You may also post Q & A in Discussions Board (via the Discussions tab on the left side of Canvas).